ClaudS2006/PRO1001-WorkRequ5/README.md

-WebApp to fetch random duck pics 🦆 Project for ONF Module 5
+WebApp to fetch random dog pics 🐶 Project for ONF Module 5

 // ===== About ===== //
 This project uses the Random Duck API to display random duck images and facts.